samvloeberghs/kwerri-oss-bu/projects/scully-plugin-disable-angular/README.md

 Import and add the plugin to the `defaultPostRenderers` to execute it on all rendered pages or use the `postRenderers` on a route configuration to execute it for a specific route:

+**Important:** the current implementation of Scully is that if you provide a `postRenderers` option on a route level, it will ignore the configuration of the `defaultPostRenderers` option at the root level of the config.

+For more information, check out: https://github.com/scullyio/scully/issues/595

 ```js
 const {RouteTypes} = require('@scullyio/scully');